rudi77/sdc/project2/writeup.md

 * Epochs: 130.
 I stopped training when I reached a training accuracy of 99% or more.
 * Learning rate: 0.001.
 I've also tried different learning rates.
 * Dropout probability: 0.5.
 In my final network I used dropouts in every fully connected layer to overcome overfitting.

-The code for training the model is located in the eigth cell of the ipython notebook.

-To train the model, I used an ...

 ### 4. Solution Approach
 Two models, a modified LeNet and a multiscale model with different parameter settings were implemented and used in this project.
 The code for the LeNet model is located code cell 9 and the multiscale net can be found in code cell 10.
 And the code for training the models is located in code cell 12 and 14.